Congratulations! You have a dog and the foresight to plan for its survival during an emergency.

 Note about other pets and bugging out:

-I’ve seen a lot of posts about cat bug out bags (as well as hamster/bird/etc. bug out bags).
+I’ve seen many posts about cat bug out bags (as well as hamster/bird/etc. bug out bags).
 In addition to my dog, I also have a cat.
 However, I would never think of bugging out with my cat.
 At least not on foot.

-Cats by nature will not listen and obey.
+Cats, by nature, will not listen and obey.
 If bugging out by car, this isn’t an issue.
-You just pack up the car with cat supplies and put your cat in a carrier for the trip.
-But, if you had to leave your vehicle, carrying the cat is simply not practical.
+You pack up the car with cat supplies and put your cat in a carrier for the trip.
+But, if you had to leave your vehicle, carrying the cat is not practical.

-On the positive side, cats are better equipped to survive on their own than dogs.
-Cats can easily jump into trash containers to get scraps, hunt rodents like mice, and navigate through rubble.
+On the positive side, cats are better equipped to survive independently than dogs.
+Cats can easily jump into trash containers to get scraps, hunt rodents like mice, and navigate rubble.
 Hence why we see so many more stray cats in cities than dogs.

 Conditioning Your Dog for Bugging Out

 Your dog might seem like it has tons of energy.
-However, dogs are domesticated and are not generally suited to trekking long distances or tough terrains.
-Just like us, their strength and endurance will need to be built up over time.
+However, dogs are domesticated and are not generally suited to trekking long distances or rugged terrains.
+Like us, their strength and endurance will need to be built over time.

-- Start conditioning now: Making this part of your disaster preparedness plan!
+- Start conditioning now: Make this part of your disaster preparedness plan!

 - Go on overnight camping trips with your dog: This will get your dog used to sleeping away from home and under a tent or tarp.

-- Improve off-leash training: You need to make sure your dog will heel and come when called.
+- Improve off-leash training: You must ensure your dog will heel and come when called.

 What to Pack in a Dog Bug Out Bag

 In a few forums and blog posts, I’ve read that you should “add a couple cans of dog food to your BOB.”
-Canned dog food is easy, but it is a terrible choice for bugging out.
+Canned dog food is easy but a terrible choice for bugging out.

-Cans simply weigh too much.
+Cans weigh too much.
 Even a 3-day supply will weigh your pack down.

-For example, when Erin Tuveson hiked the AT with her dog, her dog consumed 1300 calories/day compared to the 660 calories normally consumed.
+For example, when Erin Tuveson hiked the AT with her dog, her dog consumed 1300 calories/day compared to the 660 calories usually consumed.

 Freeze-dried dog kibble is a good solution.
 It provides a lot of calories per weight.
 You can also look for higher-quality dog kibble with a good calorie-to-weight ratio.

 You might also want to include some doggie energy bars in the Bug Out Bag.
-Hunters commonly give these to their dogs to provide a quick burst of energy.
+Hunters commonly give these to their dogs for a quick burst of energy.